nodejitsu/handbook/content/features/webops.md

 ![account](https://versions.jitsu.com/resources/account.png)

-As you can see in the account screenshot above, I'm missing a couple of things.
+As you can see in the account screen shot above, I'm missing a couple of things.
 I don't have a Nodejitsu subscription yet and I didn't submit my billing information. **If you enter your billing information, we will actually add 1 extra free month of sandbox time to your account**.
 So let's fill in our billing